yds12/ulp/readme.md

     ulpc -- The ulp compiler.
     Version: 0.0.7

 This will display `ulpc`'s help.
-To compile a file (so far some an incomplete assembly code will be printed to `stdout`):
+To compile a file (so far an incomplete assembly code will be printed to `stdout`):

     $ ./ulpc /path/to/my/source/file.ul